 - Office of the Dean

 - Standard Practice Guide

 - Technology Services

-Our mission is to increase access and advance student diversity by recruiting high achieving, motivated first-year and transfer students to the nation’s preeminent public liberal arts college.
+Our mission is to increase access and advance student diversity by recruiting high achieving, motivated first-year and transfer students to one of the nation’s preeminent public liberal arts college.

 We target select prospective first-year and transfer students to encourage them to apply, and admitted students to provide them with the information they need to make their enrollment decision.
 We work closely with the Office of Undergraduate Admissions, Office of Financial Aid, LSA Advancement, LSA Academic Advising, the Honors Program, Residential College and the Michigan Learning Communities, Undergraduate Research Opportunity Program, Office of New Student Programs, Center for Educational Outreach, and select non-profit educational programs to leverage resources and meet our mutual recruitment goals.

 The Student Recruitment office hosts programs and collaborates with other units to enhance prospective and new students’ LSA experience.
 Here are a few examples: